 If you’ve got an Apple watch or a fitness tracker, chances are you’re keeping an eye on how many steps you’re taking each day.

-I know that for many of you in the BBG Community, tracking how many steps you take is one way to motivate yourself to move more throughout the day and stay active.
+I know that for many of you, tracking how many steps you take is one way to motivate yourself to move more throughout the day and stay active.

 Aiming for 10,000 steps per day as a good baseline level of activity for adults.
 While it may sound like a lot, it is actually pretty achievable for people of all ages and fitness levels.